JUNE 20, 2022 (Monday)

 Graduation is a time of celebration, high hopes, and lasting memories, all of which can lead to big expectations for graduation night.
 Since 1991, families of the HPHS graduating class have provided the seniors with a tobacco-, alcohol-, and drug-free celebration on graduation night, known as Project Graduation.
 Project Graduation is an all-night event that’s about keeping our kids safe while ensuring a fun and memorable time.

 Please consider making a donation of any size to help support Project Graduation—no amount is too little or too much!
 Contributions can come from grandparents, family, friends, or your business.
-You can donate by PayPal or credit card - Just click "Donate" button.
-You can also write a check payable to HPHS Project Graduation.
+You can donate by PayPal or credit card - Just click the "Donate" button below.
+You can also write a check payable to HPHS.

 Project Graduation began with the class of 1991.
 Principal Joseph Hood worked with teachers, the student assistance coordinator, and the parents of the graduating class to establish a safe celebration for our graduating seniors.
 They took a cruise on a yacht in the New York City harbor.
 That was the traditional Project Graduation trip until around 2008 when it switched to recreation centers.
 Parents of the graduating class raise funds to ensure that on graduation night our seniors will celebrate in a safe, supervised atmosphere.